yeseniaSG21/Data-Pagination-and-Filtering-Project/README.md

-# Techdegree Project 2 - Data Pagination and Filtering Project
+# Data-Pagination-and-Filtering-Project

-Using JavaScript to display several “pages” of student data that the user can easily navigate and view.
-This makes navigating larges amount of data into smaller portions
+With the usage of JavaScript, I created a way to paginate through a pages/displays of student data.
+This makes navigating large amount of students data easier and give the user pagination buttons to click through the displays in groups of